Litchi Waypoint Mission to DJI Waypoint Mission Converter

 Note that some parameters (Mission speed, Path mode, Finish action, et.) are not stored in the CSV file.
 As a result, they must be manually set here or in the DJI Fly app.

-In page one of the Litchi to Mavic 3 Mission page:
+In page one of the Litchi Waypoint Mission to DJI Fly Waypoint Mission page:

 Set the desired "Signal Lost Action" to either continue the mission or to execute the normal "Signal Lost" action.